Gandhigiri (film): Production

 Gandhigiri was produced by Aagman Films Pvt.
 Ltd. and directed by Sanoj Mishra.
 The singers were Ankit Tiwari, Sunidhi Chouhan, Mohammad Irfaan, Sujata Majumdar and Masha.
 Editing was by Archit D Rastogi.
 The Sound was engineered by Subhash Sahoo.
 Background Score was composed by Salil Amrute.
 The associate director was Vikas Kumar Singh.
-Post production was handled by Dl & VFX - After Studio.
+Postproduction was handled by Dl & VFX - After Studio.

 The film was shot in Lucknow, Raebareli, Uttar Pradesh.

 Reviews

 The film received negative reviews.
 The Indian Express stated that it was "a pure crime"; according to Shalini Lingar, it showed too many sex scenes and did not effectively convey the message of the film.
+Mihir Bhanage from the Times of India wrote in his review that Gandhigiri can be given a miss'.

+Impact

 According to Surya Agarwal from Hindustan Times, the sale of Gandhi Topi and Kurta went up due to this film.
-Mihir Bhanage from the Times of India wrote in his review that Gandhigiri can be given a miss'.